akampjes/owasp-2013/Lesson/A1-Injection.md

 ### Finally
 Really, all you need to do is be creative.
 SQL Injection opens up a world of different things you can do to the host.
 There are hundreds of ways to leverage a simple injection exploit, and we can't cover them all here.
-So, never have them, because as you can see, it could lead to a complete compromise before you know it.
+So, never have them, because as you can see, it could lead to a complete compromise before you know it!